Graduate Teaching Assistant Teaching Preparation Certificate Program

 - Create a final Teaching ePortfolio that contains all of the major artifacts from your program participation for review by LT&ITC staff.

-GTAs who are interested in applying for the Fall 2017 program should submit their application form and accompanying materials to LTandITC@mtsu.edu by Friday, September 15, 2017 at 12:00 PM for consideration.
+GTAs who are interested in applying for the Spring 2018 program cohort should submit their application form and accompanying materials to LTandITC@mtsu.edu by Thursday, January 25, 2018 for consideration.

 We will notify you via email to let you know if you have been accepted into the program.
 Students who complete all program requirements will receive a certificate of program completion from the LT&ITC as well as a stipend of $200, which is generously provided by the College of Graduate Studies and the University Provost’s Office.
 GTAs may complete the Teaching Preparation Certificate Program only once.